section-engineering-education/engineering-education/articles/ensuring-acid-compliance-in-database-transactions/index.md

 When you restart your machine, the program will need to know the state of the operation before your computer powered off unexpectedly, that is, whether it failed, succeeded, or succeeded partially.

-The write-ahead log comes to ensure that the program checks this log and compares what it was expected to perform when it suddenly lost power to what it was able to execute.
+The write-ahead log comes to ensure that the program checks this log and compares what we expected it to perform when it suddenly lost power to what it could execute.

 With this basis, the program may keep things as they were, complete what it had started, or undo what it had started.